Why in the news?

 As per 2011 census, nearly 1.1 crore houses are lying vacant in the country and making these houses available will complement the vision of “Housing for All by 2022”.

-- This act provides description of rights and obligations of both landlord and tenant.
+- This Model Tenancy Act provides description of rights and obligations of both landlord and tenant.

 - The landlord will be responsible for any structural repairs except those necessitated by damage caused by the tenant.